Audley End Railway

 The Audley End Miniature Railway is a miniature railway in Essex, England.

 Overview

-The -gauge circuit was built by Lord Braybrooke and was opened on 16 May 1964 by famous racing driver Sir Stirling Moss.
+The -gauge circuit was built by Lord Braybrooke and it was opened on 16 May 1964 by famous racing driver Sir Stirling Moss.
 The railway runs for 1+1/2 mi through woodland adjacent to Audley End House, former home of the Braybrookes, now in the ownership of English Heritage.

 The woodland contains a large number of teddy bears and other soft toys arranged in displays.
 The line has two tunnels and crosses the River Cam and River Fulfen.
 The bridge across the Cam retains the original World War II pillbox.